Ayikoandrew/atendele/README.md

 # atendele
-Atendele: L3.
+Atendele: L3 on top of ZKsync era.
 Is that a thing?

 ## How to Run the Project